EricMFink/PRcasebook/Chapters/Part 5 - Conflicts/Conflicts of Interest.md

 from entering into an agreement whereby the attorney agrees to perform all of the insurer's defense work for a set fee.
 In support, Complainants analogize the set fee to other alternative billing methods
---- such as retainers and contingency fees --- and argue that there exists no real difference between these latter, more accepted arrangements, and the set fee.
+--- such as retainers and contingency fees---and argue that there exists no real difference between these latter, more accepted arrangements, and the set fee.
 Moreover, American and National contend that if any type of fee arrangement is to be viewed as suspect, it is